lacounty-isab/auditjs/readme.md

 involve direct access to the `Audit` subclass.
 But it can be useful for unit testing.

-For extension samles, checkout the following classes in the GitHub repository:
+For extension samples, check the following classes in the GitHub repository:

 * [ConsoleAudit](https://github.com/lacounty-isab/auditjs/blob/master/npmpkg/ConsoleAudit.js)
 * [SnsAudit](https://github.com/lacounty-isab/auditjs/blob/master/npmpkg/SnsAudit.js)